openMF/scorecard-ai/README.md

 ## Future Enhancements 🌱

-- Expand the range of models available for prediction.
+- Explore the other pre-processing techniques and models.
-- Add more pre-defined feature values for different user scenarios.
+- Explore other featureas we can look to predict.
 - Improve UI/UX for an even smoother experience.

 ## Contributing 🤝